spatie/ray/docs/environment-specific-configuration/docker.md

       - db
     networks:
       - packt-api
+    extra_hosts: # <-- does no harm
+      - "host.docker.internal:host-gateway" # <-- does no harm

+  php:
+    image: php:fpm-alpine
+    ...
+    networks:
+      - packt-api
-    extra_hosts: # <-- this is required
+    extra_hosts: # <--- this is required
-      - "host.docker.internal:host-gateway" # <-- this is required
+      - "host.docker.internal:host-gateway" # <--- this is required

 ```